 Lastly, legendary Industrial musician and filmmaker Marc Hurtado (of the group Etant Donnes) will show his seminal experimental films Aurore, Royaume, and Bleu in Empty Gallery’s screening room.
 These rarely shown works are held in collection by MoMA and Anthology Film Archives and depict the natural world as a place of startling sensuality and intensity through a unique combination of abstract visuals, field recordings, and whispered poetry.

-Founder of Empty Gallery Stephen Cheng said, “We are delighted to bring together works by four diverse sound artists for the first in a series of experiential and experimental exhibitions at Empty Gallery.
+Stephen Cheng, Founder of Empty Gallery: “We are delighted to bring together works by four diverse sound artists for the first in a series of experiential and experimental exhibitions at Empty Gallery.
 ‘Sonorous Objects’ showcases our keen interest in works which buck the prevailing tendency towards conceptualism and reaffirm the primacy of the object in artistic experience.
 Additionally, this show is an example of our commitment to bypassing a “neutral” model of exhibition design and searching for new, contextually relevant, and sensually immersive modes of presentation.”